Swami Vivekananda (1998 film): Casting

 Sarvadaman D. Banerjee played the role of Vivekananda in this film.
 Banerjee was a regular actor in Iyer's films and portrayed the role of Adi Shankara in his film Adi Shankaracharya (1983) too.
 Bengali film actor Mithun Chakraborty portrayed Ramakrishna's character.
 This was his first film with Iyer.
 After receiving "Lifetime achievement award" in 2012 Chakraborty told, he tried to follow the teachings of Swami Vivekananda throughout his acting career.
 Chakraborty cast in the role of Ramakrishna Paramahamsa, lends credence to the film by his sterling acting histrionics which earned him the accolade as an "intuitive and mysticalin a tour de force rendering".
 Debashree Roy was choiced to play Sarada Devi, the consort of Ramakrishna.
 Roy told in an interview that the acting in the film as Sarada Devi was a special blessing for her and she felt "strange emotions" during the shooting.
 Apart from the lead roles the film has a galaxy of famous stars in different small roles resulting in its production budget touching Rs 30 million.
-Hema Malini has acted in the role of overdressed Bhavatarini, Rakhee is cast as Rajasthani tribal woman, Jaya Prada is in a dancing girl role.
+Hema Malini has acted in the role of overdressed Bhavatarini, Raakhee is cast as Rajasthani tribal woman, Jaya Prada is in a dancing girl role.
 Many famous male actors like Mammooty, Shammi Kapoor, Shashi Kapoor and Anupam Kher also have small roles.